Jeremy enjoys gaming when not working as a manager at the same college he graduated from.

 As odd as a Final Fantasy/Disney mashup sounds, Kingdom Hearts has become one of the most beloved gaming series of all time.
 With the classic fantasies of Disney with the epic story and drama of Final Fantasy (and some darn solid gameplay), each Kingdom Hearts entry repeatedly impresses gamers.

-While my friends and I eagerly await the upcoming Kingdom Hearts 3, we love to debate which characters are the strongest, and the two who always come up are the original hero and anti-hero: Sora and Riku.
+My friends and I love to debate which characters are the strongest, and the two who always come up are the original hero and anti-hero: Sora and Riku.
 Let's examine the abilities of each Keyblade wielder to decide which ultimately reigns supreme!

 - Keyblade techniques